Platform

 11. A recent study shows that one of the main reasons for employee turnover is of financial nature.
 People are tempted to leave their job if they’re offered "better corporate benefits" (20.7%), "a pay raise" (54.2%), or "career advancement" (37.8%).

 12. A majority of the companies engaged in a recent study don’t have programs to reward employee performance and support wellbeing.
-Only 47% of these companies offer development programs and training for their employees.
+Only 47% of these companies offer training and development programs for their employees.

 13. 48% of employees who leave their job do so because the role did not meet the initial expectations and they were dissatisfied with what the job actually turned out to be like.